stephrey/50_EniDockerTraining/04_HandsOn/TP6/mon-site-stack/readme.md

-# use the mon-site image as a base
+# use the "mon-site" image as a base
 ...

 # create yaml file docker-stack.yml